arnoldssemuyaga/C4P-Diagnostics-Toolkit/README.md

 6. 🔄 **Reboots** system after notifying user
 7. 🧨 **Self-deletes** the script to leave no traces

-> 🔒 *This script is only available in the internal version with the Dual C4P image.*
+> 🔒 *This script is only available in the internal version with the Dual C4P image.
+Link:* https://github.com/arnoldssemuyaga/Dual-Windows-C4P-Installer

 ---